antononcube/Raku-JavaScript-D3/README.md

 This package is intended to be used in Jupyter notebooks with the [Raku kernel implemented by Brian Duggan](https://github.com/bduggan/raku-jupyter-kernel), [BD1].
-The commands of the package generate JavaScript code produce (nice) [D3.js](https://d3js.org/) plots or charts.
+The commands of the package generate JavaScript code that produces (nice) [D3.js](https://d3js.org/) plots or charts.

 For illustrative examples see the Jupyter notebook ["Tests-for-JavaScript-D3"](https://nbviewer.org/github/antononcube/Raku-JavaScript-D3/blob/main/resources/Tests-for-JavaScript-D3.ipynb).

 The (original versions of the) JavaScript snippets used in this package are taken from ["The D3.js Graph Gallery"](https://d3-graph-gallery.com/index.html).

 --------